sketchplugins/plugin-directory/README.md

 - [🕵🏻‍ Find and Replace Text](https://github.com/chriswetterman/sketch-find-and-replace-text), by Chris Wetterman: Find and replace text throughout your Sketch document
 - [Sequence Artboard Names](https://github.com/tbrasington/Sequence-Sketch-Artboards), by Thomas Brasington: Simple sequencing of all artboards within a Sketch Document
 - [uiLogos](https://github.com/realvjy/uiLogos-sketch-plugin), by vijay verma: Insert professionally designed dummy logos of companies.
-- [Sketch Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
 - [Page Export](https://github.com/charliecm/sketch-page-export), by Charlie Chao: A simple Sketch plugin for exporting page(s).
 - [Auto Arrange Artboards](https://github.com/srbsingh3/autoarrange), by Saurabh Singh: Automatically arrange the order of your artboards in the layer list according to their position on the canvas.
 - [Sync Text Layer Name](https://github.com/creatide/sketch_sync-text-layer-name), by Creatide: Sketch plugin to rename text layers based on their text box values.
 It will automatically update the Text Layer name as the text box values change.